BrannonKing/Kts.Astar/README.md

 Kts.Astar
 =========

 This library contains an A* search implementation built upon a Random Meldable Priority Queue.
 Some time ago I was involved in some signal analysis that needed a mechanism for finding the optimal path between beats (high amplitude points).
 This is a side product of that project.

 I had attempted to use [QuickGraph](http://quickgraph.codeplex.com).
 I like the QuickGraph library.
 It is a general-purpose library, unlike this one.
 It's well designed and quite useful.
 However, it was not fast enough for my needs.
 Also, it appears to require all graph nodes to be loaded in memory ahead of time.
 This project keeps explored nodes in memory, but they do not need to be preloaded.

 You will notice in the unit tests a failed attempt at getting a true comparison against QuickGraph.
 It crashes after some time.
 I'm open to help on finishing this comparison, and I'm very open to contributions in general.

+The project supports the portable class library: .NET 4.5, Windows 8, and Windows Phone 8.1.

 Instructions
 ------------